 BENCHAKITTI FOREST PARK (20-min walk)

-This greatly expanded park’s naturalistic, modern and minimalist layout offers visitors a new and different experience, known as Bangkok’s largest green space.
+This park’s naturalistic, modern and minimalist layout offers visitors a new and different experience, known as Bangkok’s largest green space.
 The expansive list of facilities includes elevated walkways, wetlands, rare plant areas, cycle paths and an outdoor amphitheatre.

 STREET ART EXPLOSION IN CHINATOWN